jfsantosm/BCDE2020-slides/README.md

 # BCDE2020-slides

-Slided prepared for the 2020 Bolivian Conference on Development Economics
+Slides prepared for the 2020 Bolivian Conference on Development Economics

 (Presentation Generated in R)